CZ-NIC/knot-resolver/daemon/README.rst

 Utilizing multiple CPUs
 =======================

-The server can run in multiple independent processing, all sharing the same socket and cache.
+The server can run in multiple independent processes, all sharing the same socket and cache.
 These processes can be started or stopped during runtime based on the load.

 **Using systemd**